Advertiser Disclosure

 • 1.50% Discount on Borrow Loans.
 M1 Plus members get a 1.50% rate discount on Borrow loans, making the product even more competitive.

-Advantages of M1
+Advantages

 Here’s why you might want to open an account with M1.
-Key benefits include no account minimums for checking accounts, very low borrowing costs, and no credit check for portfolio loans.

 • Very Low Borrowing Costs.
 M1’s Borrow loans are remarkably low-cost.
-Because they’re secured by the value of assets held in your Invest portfolio — not unlike the security deposit you put down when applying for a secured credit card — they carry less risk for the underwriter (in this case, M1) than unsecured credit cards or personal loans.
+Because they’re secured by the value of assets held in your investment portfolio — not unlike the security deposit you put down when applying for a secured credit card — they carry less risk for the underwriter (in this case, M1) than unsecured credit cards or personal loans.
 That means M1 is free to pass on the savings.

 • Loan Approval Is Guaranteed When You Meet the Minimum Asset Requirement.
 M1 lets you borrow up to 35% of the value of your portfolio’s assets, provided you’ve met the minimum invested assets balance of $5,000.
 Because the loan is secured by your account and there’s no credit underwriting process, approval is guaranteed.
 That’s a big advantage over most competing borrowing options, which require credit underwriting.